-The Trust has established an Audit and Compliance Committee whose main purpose is to oversee the audit process and related matters in line with the Trust scheme of delegation.
-During the year, the committee met once.
+The Trust has established an Finance, Audit and Risk Committee whose main purpose is to oversee the audit process and related matters in line with the Trust scheme of delegation.
+During the year, the committee met twice.
 Mr N Finlay and Mr M Phillips were also invited to this meeting.